Letters from Harold Edward 'Pompey' Elliott to his family, November 1916 - December 1916 - Part 6

 "I will stop here & you can go

-"on & when you think our men
+"on to where you think our men

-"are & then come back to me".
+"are & then come back to me."

 So off he went.
 I waited for an